About InZone Disc Golf

 Ten years later, Lavone brought the 1993 PDGA Worlds back to Huntsville and produced a one-hour TV show that was shown across the United States, Canada, Japan and several countries in Europe.
 It was the first time that the sport was given real exposure on TV with an attempt to learn how to film and present it to the public.
 Also during this World’s, Lavone realized a dream when he founded the Disc Golf Hall of Fame.
 The inaugural class included Tom.
 The very next year the Hall of Fame Board selected Lavone and Tom had the honor of making his introduction.

 Lavone continues to live in Huntsville.
 He promotes the sport and still loves to compete.
 Lavone founded Wolfe Disc Golf and has a shop selling disc.
 He uses the proceeds to grow the sport, sponsor events, players, install and maintain courses.
 He continues to support The Rocket City Chain Gang in a town he calls one of the top 5 disc golf cities in the world.
 He founded the University of Alabama Huntsville Disc Golf Team who has had numerous high finishes at the collegiate National Championships.
 He has designed and installed dozens of disc golf courses and is currently working on his 54th disc golf project.
 Lavone also conceived and founded Prodigy Disc but has since parted ways with the company but has now formed Inzone LLC to bring his products to market.
-His first introduction is the Kwik-Stik XL disc retriever that has both utility and design Patents Pending.
+His first introduction is the Kwik-Stik XL disc retriever that has a utility Patent.

 Lavone still loves to throw a disc and watch it fly.
 However, it is the people he loves most and hopes to always be an inspiration and example to as he strives to live a life that honors God.